Project CLASS stands for

 Project CLASS was developed in 1997 by Houston Achievement Place, a private, not-for-profit social service agency when several local schools asked Houston Achievement Place staff to provide services for students with behavior problems.
 It soon became apparent that many of the children were coming to school without the basic social and interpersonal skills and competencies.
 They did not know how to effectively get along with adults and other children.
 As a result of this lack of skills, children were seriously hampered in their learning and in their future potential.

-It became clear to Houston Achievement Place staff that helping educators teach children social and relational skills could help all students be able to learn more and develop the relationships for life success.
+It became clear to Houston Achievement Place staff that helping educators teach children social and relational skills could help all children to learn more and develop the relationships for life success.

 With the backing of the HAP Board of Directors, funding from supportive foundations and corporations was secured to pilot the Project CLASS program.